karl/shopping-basket-test/README.md

 There will be a button which checks ou

 The endpoint to checkout a basket is is `POST http://localhost:5000/api/checkout`, with the product IDs in the body.
-More detailed API documentation is available in [api.md](api.md).
+More detailed API documentation is available in [the swagger documentation](http://localhost:5000/api-docs/) when the server is running.

 The ability to edit the quantities or remove items is out of scope.